 This project is a further part of our being posy-colonial organisation.
 We are looking to take historical contemporary perspectives, examining the practise of slavery in those setting and how this has continued to shape the realities of the people of that place.
 In this way the hearings will enable people to voice hurt and anger, and for CWM to discover afresh what post colonial mission movements need to address.

-The project will include four hearings in the United Kingdom, Ghana, Jamaica and the United States.
-The first two will take place in late 2017, and the remaining two during the first half of 2018.
-The first hearing is scheduled to happen in November, 2017 in the UK.
+The project includes four hearings in the United Kingdom, Ghana, Jamaica and the United States.
+The first hearing will take place in late 2017, and the remaining three in 2018.